PREngineer/nZEDb-deploy/README.md

 # nZEDb-deploy
-A collection of scripts to automate and simplify the deployment of a nZEDb Usenet Indexer as per the new format of their GitHub repository.
+A collection of scripts to automate and simplify the deployment of a nZEDb Usenet Indexer using the new format of their GitHub repository.

 ## nZEDb-1.sh